OSGConnect/tutorial-quickstart/README.md

 ## Login to OSG Connect

-If you have not already registered for OSG Connect, go to [the registration site][registration] and follow the instructions there.
+If you have not already registered for OSG Connect, go to [the registration site](http://osgconnect.net/signup) and follow the instructions there.
 Once registered, you are authorized to use `login.osgconnect.net` (the HTCondor submit host) and `stash.osgconnect.net` (the data host), in each case authenticating with your OSG Connect ID and password.